threefoldtecharchive/0-templates/templates/coredns/README.md

 This is a node template responsible for managing [coredns](https://coredns.io/) server instance.

 ### Schema:
-- `etcdServerName`: the name of etcd server that's created to get ip of it
+- `etcd`: instance name of the etcd service used for configuration
 - `nics`: list of nics to create for the coredns container.
 Must contain at least one zerotier nic.
 - `ztIdentity`: zerotier identity of the coredns container.
 This is set by the template.